FindMySchool LogoFindMySchool

 Travel is a practical consideration for many students.
 The college describes Stagecoach bus links into Basingstoke town centre, followed by an approximate 15-minute walk, and it also operates direct college buses on certain routes, with passes allocated on a first-come, first-served basis.

-A-level grades are mid-distribution in England.
-The A* to B rate is slightly below the England benchmark provided.
-Students aiming for the very highest grade concentration should check subject-specific fit and entry requirements carefully.
+• A-level grades are mid-distribution in England.
+The 2025 A-level profile records 50% of grades at A* to B and 20% at A* to A. Students aiming for the very highest grade concentration should check subject-specific fit and entry requirements carefully.

 Queen Mary’s College is a high-capacity sixth form with serious breadth, strong enrichment infrastructure, and a clear expectation that students will take ownership of their learning.
-Academic outcomes sit around the middle of the England distribution, but the college offers credible stretch pathways, including structured support for competitive university applications, alongside vocational and employment-focused routes.
+Academic outcomes sit around the middle of the England distribution, with 50% of A-level entries at A* to B in the 2025 dataset, and the college offers credible stretch pathways, including structured support for competitive university applications, alongside vocational and employment-focused routes.

 Best suited to students who want choice, value an adult learning environment, and will use enrichment to build a rounded profile for university, apprenticeships, or employment.
 Entry remains most straightforward for those who engage early with open events and apply within the published window.

 It is a Good sixth form provider in its most recent Ofsted inspection, with Behaviour and attitudes graded Outstanding.
-For academics, A-level grade outcomes sit around the middle of the England distribution, which can fit students seeking breadth of provision and strong enrichment alongside their studies.
+For academics, the 2025 A-level dataset records 50% of entries at A* to B and 20% at A* to A, which can fit students seeking breadth of provision and strong enrichment alongside their studies.

 Applications are made directly to the college.
 For 2026 entry, the college published open events in late September 2025 and an application deadline of 7 December 2025, with on-time applications prioritised.
 Deadlines change each year, so families should follow the same early autumn to early December pattern and verify the current cycle on the college’s admissions pages.